kyma-project/api-gateway/docs/user/README.md

 - Ory Oathkeeper installation: The module simplifies and manages the installation of Ory Oathkeeper.
 - API Exposure:  The module combines ORY Oathkeeper and Istio capabilities to offer the APIRule CustomResourceDefinition.
 By creating APIRule custom resources, you can easily and securely expose your workloads.
-- Kyma Gateway installation: The module installs the default simple TLS Kyma Gateway known as Kyma Gateway.
+- Kyma Gateway installation: The module installs the default simple TLS Kyma Gateway.

 ## Architecture